 Women can also respond differently to the same HRTs.
 Always consult with your doctor before choosing a HRT.
 If you are concerned or upset by changes to your hair, make your doctor aware before or during your treatment.
 This can influence which therapy they think is best for you.

 First and foremost, your health is most important.
-You can also speak to a trichologist, who will be able to work with your doctor in finding the best all-round HRT treatment.
+You can also speak to a Trichologist, who will be able to work with your doctor in finding the best solution.